abdul78678/abdul-basith-portfolio/README.md

 - Goal:Analyze restaurant ratings, pricing, and online ordering trends.
 - **Tools Used: Python (Pandas, Matplotlib, Seaborn)
 - Key Insights:
-  - Identified the most popular restaurant types** based on customer votes.
+  - Identified the most popular restaurant types based on customer votes.
   - Created a heatmap to analyze online ordering trends.

 🔗 [View Project on GitHub](#) (Upload your project files in this repo and link it here)

 ### 📌 2️⃣ Air Quality Monitoring using IoT
 - Goal: Developed an IoT-based system for real-time air quality monitoring.
-- **Tools Used:** Embedded Systems, Data Analytics, Python
+- **Tools Used:Embedded Systems, Data Analytics, Python
 - Key Insights:
   - Designed a system to track pollution levels and generate alerts.